Cognitive biases shape the evolution of zero-sum norms: Introduction

-Despite these insights from behavioral economics and evolutionary game theory, a fundamental gap remains in our understanding of norm persistence.
-The literature on bounded rationality, evolving games, and network structure have largely developed in isolation from one another, with limited cross-fertilization.
-Economic models typically treat preferences as fixed, evolutionary models often assume full rationality, and network models rarely incorporate heterogeneity in cognitive processes.
+Yet the existing literature treats the relevant components in isolation.
+Research on bounded rationality, evolving games, and network structure has developed largely independently.
+Economic models typically treat interaction rules as fixed, evolutionary models often neglect cognitive distortions, and network models rarely incorporate heterogeneity.
 This compartmentalization obscures the interaction effects that are central to explaining norm formation in complex social systems.
-To address this gap, we develop the concept of norms as ``population-level attractors in game space".
-In Fig. \ref{fig:zero} we see how this space is disaggregated into well-known families of games, in which the population needs to navigate.
-Fixed points occur when populations become locked into particular interpretations of strategic interactions (games) that resist incremental change through individual adaptation.
+Prior work has explored how preferences evolve through cultural selection \citep{Alger2013, WangWu2023} and how institutions reshape the feasible set of interactions \citep{Bowles1998, frey2020dynamic}.
+There has been no work to our knowledge on how cognitive heterogeneity—specifically bounded rationality and prospect-theoretic evaluation—generates endogenous game selection even while holding material environments fixed.
+To address this gap, we treat the concept of norms as ``population-level attractors in the space of possible games".
+In Fig. \ref{fig:zero} we see how this space is disaggregated into well-known families of games, that the population navigates.
+Fixed points occur when populations become locked into particular strategic interactions (games) that resist incremental change through individual adaptation.
 In such situations, small groups or individuals cannot unilaterally shift the prevailing norm without incurring substantial costs, even when the norm generates suboptimal aggregate outcomes.
-The concept helps explain why seemingly maladaptive norms—such as zero-sum interpretations of economic exchange—can persist across generations despite their welfare-reducing properties.
-Under this framework, zero-sum beliefs emerge not because individuals are irrational, but because Prisoner's Dilemma or Deadlock games become evolutionarily stable when populations contain risk-averse agents with prospect-theoretic preferences.
-The norm persists not through information gaps but through self-reinforcing strategic logic: defection or playing PD is individually rational when others defect, creating a collective action problem that traps the entire population at a low-welfare equilibrium.
-The novelty of our approach lies in jointly incorporating the following concepts: behavioral mechanisms (e.g. bounded rationality), evolutionary game theory (e.g. replicator dynamics), and network dynamics (e.g. homophilic rewiring) -- allowing us to combine the strands of literature into investigating interaction effects between them and on ``population-level attractors in game space".\\
+Under this framework, zero-sum beliefs emerge not because individuals are irrational, but because zero-sum games become evolutionarily stable.
+The novelty of our approach lies in jointly considering the following mechanisms: behavioral mechanisms (e.g. bounded rationality), evolutionary game theory (e.g. replicator dynamics) and network dynamics (e.g. homophilic rewiring) -- to investigate interaction effects between them.\\